varabyte/kotter/README.md

 Konsole will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal.
 This fallback gives your application better cross-platform support.

-To modify the logic to ALWAYS open the virtual terminal, you can construct the virtual terminal directly and pass it into the app:
+To modify the logic to ALWAYS open the virtual terminal, you can set the `terminal` parameter in `konsoleApp` like
+this:

 ```kotlin
 konsoleApp(terminal = VirtualTerminal.create()) {